secretGeek/til/music/background_noise.md

 There is also a specialty background-sounds site for role playing games: [Tabletop audio](https://tabletopaudio.com/), as described here: [Role Playing Games for Kids](http://wiki.secretgeek.net/rpg-for-kids)

+Note also that spotify has a headspace playlist.
+This can be a good way to get into meditation.

 # Other music

 * [Carl Franklin: Music to Code by](http://mtcb.pwop.com/)